 There are two possibilities:

 - A zero in the ethics column means the course was not approved for ethics credits in Idaho and you cannot claim ethics credits for it or the attendance records received from the course provider indicated you did not complete the ethics portion(s) of the course.
-If ethics credits were not approved due to a lack of information provided on the legal ethics topics, a detailed description of those topics may be submitted for reconsideration of ethics accreditation.

 - A blank in the ethics column is because ethics credits were approved, but we did not receive verification that you completed the ethics portion(s) of the course.
 If you received ethics credits for the course, submit verification of your ethics attendance from the sponsor to the MCLE Department or simply keep the information in your records and write the appropriate number in the blank spot on your certificate of compliance at the end of your reporting period.